apache/hudi/rfc/rfc-51/rfc-51.md

 4. Support Spark DataFrame/SQL/Streaming Query;

 ## Implementation

 ### CDC Architecture

 ![](arch.jpg)

-Notice:
-Other operations like `Compact`, `Clean`, `Index` do not write/change any data.
-So we don't need to consider in CDC scenario.
+Note: Table operations like `Compact`, `Clean`, `Index` do not write/change any data.
+So we don't need to consider them in CDC scenario.

-### Points to be upgraded
+### Modifiying code paths

 ![](points.jpg)